flfdev/flfdev/README.md

 - 👋 Hi, I’m @Lester Arigo
 - 👀 I’m interested in gaming and coding
-- 🌱 I’m currently learning HTML, CSS, c#
+- 🌱 I’m currently learning HTML, CSS, c#, java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at lesterarigo21@gmail.com